Hafiz Uddin Ahmad: Role in Bangladesh War of Independence

-Ahmed was at Jagdishpur Village in the border area of Jessore as part of a training exercise.
-He was barred from all type of communication there and had no idea of Operation Searchlight by Pakistan Army and the declaration of independence of Bangladesh.
+Ahmad was at Jagdishpur Village in the border area of Jessore as part of a training exercise.
+He was barred from all types of communication there and had no idea of Operation Searchlight by the Pakistan Army and the declaration of independence of Bangladesh.
 He returned to Jessore Cantonment on 29 March.
 He learned from his batman that there was an order for the Baloch Regiment to disarm the East Bengal Regiment, and that 25 Baloch Regiment and 22 Frontier Force had taken up positions in front of the cantonment.
 The arsenal had been broken into by East Bengal non-commissioned officers and soldiers.
-He joined the Bangladesh War of Independence and asked his commanding officer, Colonel Jalil to join the war.
+He joined the Bangladesh War of Independence and asked his commanding officer, Colonel Jalil, to join the war.
 But Jalil, who maintained contact with M. A. G. Osmani of the Bangladesh Awami League, refused to join the war, as Osmani had asked.

-During the subsequent battle, Ahmed fought alongside his troops, but realised that the ammunition they had with them would not be enough to last for more than three hours.
+During the subsequent battle, Ahmad fought alongside his troops, but realised that the ammunition they had with them would not be enough to last for more than three hours.
 So, he started thinking about an exit plan.
 After fighting relentlessly for almost two hours, he finally escaped the cantonment with 200 companions.

-In later campaigning, Ahmed, under continuous attack from the Pakistani army, he maintained a free zone at Jessore, including Benapole BOP, from April to mid-May.
-During the second week of May 1971, Ahmed was ordered to move to Tura, Meghalaya to join the BDF Sector 11 under Major Ziaur Rahman.
-He was selected to lead the Bravo formation as company commander of 1st East Bengal Regiment in Jessore.
+In later campaigning, Ahmad, under continuous attack from the Pakistani army, he maintained a free zone at Jessore, including Benapole BOP, from April to mid-May.
+During the second week of May 1971, Ahmed was ordered to move to Tura, Meghalaya, to join the BDF Sector 11 under Major Ziaur Rahman.
+He was selected to lead the Bravo formation as company commander of the 1st East Bengal Regiment in Jessore.
 He was injured during the Battle of Kamalpur, one of the most significant battles fought by Bangladesh forces in 1971.